nicobrinkkemper/type-guard-helpers/README.md

 ```
 ## Piping guards
 It is also possible to pipe type guards top to bottom.
 This works best
 when functions are inlined.
-The output of the each guard is piped
+The output of each guard is piped
 to the parameter of the next.
 ```ts
 const isFooBar = guardPipe(